puzzle/amm-techlab/content/en/docs/04.0/pipeline.md

 You can find more examples of reusable tasks in the [Tekton Catalog](https://github.com/tektoncd/catalog) and [OpenShift Catalog](https://github.com/openshift/pipelines-catalog) repositories.
 {{% /alert %}}

 Let's examine two tasks that do a deployment.
+Create the local file `<workspace>/deploy-tasks.yaml` with the following content:

 ```yaml
 # deploy-tasks.yaml